evaletolab/vit-evm/README.md

 ### Others
 - [ ] Use [scam-database/blacklist](https://github.com/scamsniffer/scam-database/tree/main/blacklist) for TX.validation

+## 4337 security
+###  Biconomy Security Solutions

+* **Paymasters**: Biconomy allows the use of Paymasters to sponsor transactions.
+Developers can implement custom logic in the Paymaster contract to validate transactions.
+* **Gas Tank**: Biconomy’s Gas Tank mechanism ensures that users can pay transaction fees using ERC-20 tokens, adding an extra layer of security by abstracting gas payments.
+* **Rate Limiting**: Implementing rate limiting can prevent abuse by limiting the number of transactions a user can perform in a given period.
+* **Monitoring and Alerts**: Biconomy provides tools for monitoring transactions and setting up alerts for suspicious activities, enabling quick responses to potential security threats.

+### StackUp Security Solutions (userop.js)
+* **Custom Validation Logic**: StackUp’s Userop.js allows developers to define custom validation logic within their smart contracts to ensure transactions meet specific security criteria.
+* **EntryPoint Contract**: The EntryPoint contract in StackUp verifies and executes UserOperations.
+Developers can customize the verification process to include additional security checks.
+* **Simulation**: Before actual execution, transactions can be simulated to verify their validity.
+This helps in identifying and preventing potentially malicious transactions.
+* **Reputation System**: StackUp supports implementing a reputation system to prioritize transactions from trusted sources while scrutinizing or rejecting those from untrusted sources.

+### Pimlico Security Solutions
+* **Two-Factor** Authentication (2FA): Pimlico allows integrating 2FA within smart contract wallets.
+This requires users to provide an additional authentication factor before a transaction is approved.
+* **Multi-Signature Wallets**: Pimlico supports multi-signature wallets, where multiple approvals are required to validate a transaction.
+This adds a layer of security by distributing control across multiple parties.
+* **Time-Locked** Transactions: Implementing time-locked transactions ensures that a certain period must pass before a transaction is executed, providing a buffer to detect and prevent fraudulent activities.
+* **Recovery Mechanisms**: Secure recovery mechanisms, such as social recovery or backup keys, ensure that users can regain access to their accounts and secure their transactions even if their primary keys are compromised.

 ## Digital Identity
 Digital identity is a new reality, it appears complex or wird because we have no practice on that subject.
 The goal of VIT is to provide a few solutions to protect your identiy without the needs of a trusted thirdparties.